vocodedev/vocode-next-template/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The page auto-updates as you edit the file.
+Please note that this has been extensively tested with the latest versions of Chrome.
+For other browsers, if you encounter any issues, please create a GitHub issue in this repository: [https://github.com/vocodedev/vocode-react-sdk](https://github.com/vocodedev/vocode-react-sdk).

 ## Learn More